qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Customization
 *************

-To customize clowder you can put all configuration changes in a folder called custom inside the clowder folder.
+To customize Clowder you can put all configuration changes in a folder called custom inside the Clowder folder.
 If you are working on the source code this folder is excluded from git so you can use that also to customize your development environment, and not accidentally commit changes to either play.plugins or application.conf.
 If you make any changes to the files in the custom folder you will need to restart the application (both in production and development).

 play.plugins
 ============